ViolaFlower/Re-Console/README.md

 Welcome back to your childhood.

 Re-Console is the official modpack for the Legacy4J mod, seeking to be as accurate as to the idea of if Legacy Console Edition never ended as possible.
-We do this via the Legacy4J mod, with slight modifications to make it our vision of what it would have been.
+We do this via a variety of mods, resource packs and occasionally datapacks!

 We seek to be as up-to date as possible update wise, mod wise and performance wise.
+The fastest time we updated in accordance with Legacy4J was a time of only **3 minutes!**
+<p> We seek to be the gold standard of LCE modpacks, trying to push the ecosystem forward!

 ![Features](https://cdn.modrinth.com/data/cached_images/97029679acef552aaa93810310bee9e0f287dc5d.webp)
-- Incredibly lightweight and performant; even being able to run of 512mb of ram!
-- Near 100% LCE Parity, including mip-mapping, gamma systems and tutorial worlds
+- Near 100% Legacy Console Edition parity
+- Lightweight and performant; built on the [Adrenaline](https://modrinth.com/modpack/adrenaline) modpack, tweaked specifically for the most optimal, stable performance
+- Every tutorial world, from TU1 to TU69
+- Entirely configurable and community oriented
-- ***optional*** old world generation from Beta 1.1, Beta 1.7.3, Beta 1.8.1, Beta 1.9, 1.0.0, 1.2.5, 1.6.4, 1.12.2 and 1.17.1!
+- Optional old world generation, spanning from Beta 1.7.3 to 1.17.1
-- Consistent, quality updates!
-- All old tutorial worlds from TU1-TU46!
-- Almost entirely configurable, including worlds!
+<p> Re-Console, and all the mods inside of it are either Open Source or Source Available!

-Want to keep up with Development?
-Join the [Legacy4J Discord Server](https://discord.com/invite/FJVbVgT9uS) for Sneak Peeks and updates on development!
+**Want to keep up with Development?
+Join the [Legacy4J Discord Server](https://discord.com/invite/FJVbVgT9uS) for Sneak Peeks and updates on development!**

 <details>
 <summary>Important note for MacOS users</summary>

-After some trial and error, I have realized Re-Console needs the SDL2 framework to run, which is not installed on macOS by default.
+Re-Console needs the SDL2 framework to run, which is not installed on macOS by default.
 Here is a quick tutorial to do so:

 1) Install the latest release here (for mac, it will be the .dmg installer): https://github.com/libsdl-org/SDL/releases/tag/release-2.30.3
 2) Run the installer